d3x0r/JSOX/README.md

 ## Changelog
+- 1.1.123
+    - Added automated mocha tests; (ported from JSON6).
+    - Fixed some parsing issues exposed by tests around unicode whitespace handling and more.
+    - Throw an error when a invalid date is created.
+    - Most fixes were in handling badly formatted data either with exceptions, or accepting more badly formatted input as valid.
 - 1.1.122
     - Remove option SUPPORT_LEAD_ZERO_OCTAL; JS "strict" errors on lead zeros; and Number() converts lead zeros as decimal; removes custom decoding.
 - 1.1.121